FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 - Where to aim?

-Fortunately, these variations are covered by the 1:20 tolerance of the Jacobson Flare’s unique longitudinal flare point principle.
+Fortunately, these variations are covered by the 1:20 tolerance of the unique longitudinal flare point principle of the Jacobson Flare.

 - At 200ft / 60m standard spacing, the 300ft / 90m aim point 1 would lie mid-way between the axes of the first and second pairs of edge lights; the flare cut-off point is 100ft / 30m back from aim point 1, at 200ft / 60m, exactly on the axis of the first row.
 See the 60m spacing illustration in Fig 1, below:

-- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m and the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m.
-See the 60m spacing illustration in Fig 2, below:
+- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m.
+However, the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m, unserved by any usable or consistent visual cue at night.
+See the 90m spacing illustration in Fig 2, below:

-However, having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere – and the info may not be accurate, anyway.
-You’d be amazed at the quality of these specs, sometimes.
+Having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere.
+In any case, the quality of this data may not be very accurate, anyway.

 So, to keep things simple, consistent and conservative, let’s establish a single, consistent assumption for all aerodromes that you are likely to use at night: